melissavoegeli/threading-in-clojure/Futures_and_Delays.md

 ~~~

 Lets create 10 different threads that all try to withdraw $1 from our account at the same time.
-To get started type `git checkout futures` and fill out the blanks in `lib/futures.clj`.
+To get started fill out the blanks in `lib/futures.clj`.
 What happened when you ran the program multiple times?

 > _TIP: skip ahead to an implementation of this answer with `git checkout futures-solved`_